reinhart1010/nix/docs/de/linux/a2query.md

 `sudo a2query -M`

-- Zeige die Apache Versionsnummer an:
+- Zeige die Apache-Versionsnummer an:

 `sudo a2query -v`